 I quickly bite my lip and shake my head.
 Being mad at her won't change anything.
 It'll only make things worse.
 I chastise myself, and involuntary take another deep breath despite my mind knowing that its magic doesn't work on me anymore.
 The body always betrays the mind though.

 Between the path of the large smooth stones inlaid into the ground, from our porch to the wide-wooden gates of our front lawn, holds nothing but natural beauty lovingly nurtured by sweet, gentle and careful hands.
-Four large bushes of azaleas blossoms--in shades of reds, purples, and pinks--stand proudly across the healthy grass; two on one side of the path and two on the other side.
-Shrubs of butterfly--bushes are scattered around both sides, with some rose bushes too; groups of pink and lavender cosmos were planted on one side, with groups of white gardenias on the other.
+Four large bushes of azaleas blossoms in shades of reds, purples, and pinks.
+They stand proudly across the healthy grass; two on one side of the path and two on the other side.
+Shrubs of butterfly-bushes are scattered around both sides, with some rose bushes too; groups of pink and lavender cosmos were planted on one side, while another of white gardenias were on the other side.
 Both sides of the lawn are sprinkled with some wild flowers here and there.
 Some are white, some purple, and some yellow.

 Looking closer I can see that some of those yellow wildflowers are actually dandelions.
 Weeds, Anna would hiss as she ripped them from the ground; their roots splayed out as if panicked that they had been torn from the lawn--their source of life.

 I always liked them because they would eventually turn into white and fluffy seeds that I could blow away with my breath and make a wish with.
 I hope they would transform into those seeds soon so I can wish my wishes again.
 This time I hope they come true.